 9. Recommendations of the Committee shall be submitted to IHO Member States for adoption through the IHB or International Hydrographic Conference as appropriate (“IHB or International Hydrographic Conference as appropriate” to be replaced by “Council to the Assembly” when the Council and Assembly are established).

-10. These Rules of Procedure can be amended in accordance with IHO Resolution 11/1962 as amended (to be replaced by Article 6 of the General Regulations when the revised IHO Convention enters into force).
+10. These Rules of Procedure can be amended in accordance with IHO Resolution 11/1962 as amended (“IHO Resolution 11/1962 as amended” to be replaced by “Article 6 of the General Regulations” when the revised IHO Convention enters into force).